• Features

 This reminder email informs customers that their discount code or sale prices are about to expire.
 It encourages them to shop at discounted rates while they still can.
 The template below shows how to use a last chance email subject line to prompt the recipient to take action.

 We hope you’re enjoying your most recent purchase from us.
-Please be aware that your discount will expire by [expiry date].
+Please be aware that your discount will expire by [noon].

-You can still use this code and save on your next purchase before [expiry date].
+You can still use this code and save on your next purchase before [12:00 today].
 Hurry now while the offer still lasts!

 Regards,